Summer is the time of the year where I make an effort to be out and about, simply because my brain is wired to believe that summer + me = fun.

 The National Park Service works to maintain our natural and cultural resources for us to enjoy.
 You can hike, picnic and camp at parks such as the Shenandoah in Virginia and the Yosemite in California.

 Or visit San Juan National Historical Site in Puerto Rico or Edgar Allan Poe’s house in Pennsylvania.
-There’s literally thousands of places to visit, so support your national parks.
+There are literally thousands of places to visit, so support your national parks.

 Admission varies among locations.
 Some are free, whereas others charge a minimal fee for admission.